adekolaolat/fabric-hospital-readmission-risk-ml/README.md

 Patients → Pulled from Azure SQL DB using data pipeline → landed raw in **Bronze**.

-Encounters & Costs → Flat files in **ADLS Gen2**, accessed via Fabric shortcut → landed in Bronze.
+Encounters & Costs → Flat files in **ADLS Gen2**, accessed via  shortcut → to Bronze.

-Lab Results → From another **Fabric workspace**, accessed via shortcut → landed in Bronze.
+Lab Results → From another **Fabric workspace**, accessed via shortcut → to Bronze.

 All data is ingested as-is into the Bronze layer before cleaning and integration in Silver.

 ## Data Transformation

 **Silver Layer (Cleaning & Integration)**

+Tables are stored in Delta format.

 - Patients, Encounters, Costs, and Labs joined on PatientID / AdmissionID.